 Angina is the condition wherein the patient suffers pain or discomfort in the chest area due to reduced blood flow in the heart.
 Angina is an indicator of a serious heart disease, but is not directly related to heart attack, although symptomatically it may be similar.
 Angina hardly has fatal consequences.

-Heart attack can be fatal and is characterized by the gradual failure of parts of the heart.
+A heart attack can be fatal and is characterized by the gradual failure of parts of the heart.
 Functional failure is characteristic to heart attack, while it is absent in angina.

 A heart attack has been medically defined in a variety of different terms and ways with their own set of nuanced causes and symptoms.
 Therefore, if you ask a Cardiologist what is a heart attack?
 His answer would involve including the below-mentioned terms.